walteryu/custom-vision/README.md

 1. Follow tutorial instructions below to create model from Custom Vision Website
 2. For Python example: Clone this repository, update product keys and run example
 3. For trained model: Clone this repository and restore image located in images directory
+4. Tutorial and trained models are organized into separate directories within this repository
+5. Additional trained models under development and will be shared when available

 ### Citations